SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

 San Miguel High School exists to create a learning community where students from limited financial means have the opportunity to develop to their full potential, regardless of religious affiliation.
 At San Miguel, students take a full college preparatory course load while simultaneously holding internships, working in corporations and earning nearly 35% of their school tuition.
-2022 SCCF funding supported essential components of the College Counseling Program.
-79 Students graduated from San Miguel in 2022 having submitted 499 college applications and were awarded 108 merit scholarships ranging from $750 to $10,800.
+2023 SCCF funding supported essential components of the College Counseling Program.
+69 seniors graduated from San Miguel in 2023 having submitted 394 college applications and were awarded a total of $1,405,363 in merit scholarships and institutional grants.

-Focus of the 2023 Grant: San Miguel High School’s College Counseling Program
+Focus of 2024 Grant: San Miguel High School’s College Counseling Program

 The College Counseling Program helps low-income students set post-secondary education goals and then helps them to achieve those goals.
 Students are aided in completing college applications, organizing college visit trips, filling out financial aid and scholarship forms and researching various college and summer enrichment programs.
 SCCF funding will be used for the following activities, which prepare students for college admittance and provide training for college counseling staff: